Cyrus Leroy Baldridge: Career

 Their travel was not tourism but was designed to help comprehend the great questions of the world.
 To understand better the background of Black Americans, they moved, mostly on foot, across Africa from Sierra Leone to Ethiopia.
 Along the way they lived in native villages where Baldridge sketched and communicated with the Africans through pictures.
 They traveled light, he in a golf cap and she in anything comfortable.
 No pith helmets, no guns, never asking or accepting the special treatment demanded by other members of their race.
 In India, they never saw the Taj Mahal, but they met Rabindranath Tagore and participated in dark-of-night meetings with Gandhian nationalists.

-From this African journey came a marvelous book, written by Caroline Singer and lavishly illustrated by Baldridge, White Africans and Black.
+From this African journey came a book, written by Caroline Singer and illustrated by Baldridge, White Africans and Black.
 It is an elegant and respectful portrayal of black African culture written at a time when whites hardly even acknowledged its existence.
 The experience left them deeply committed to the rights of black Americans.
-Baldridge frequently worked for Opportunity, a journal of the Urban League, and he beautifully illustrated several books by African American authors.
-After his African adventure he convinced Samuel Insull to donate hundreds of his splendid sketches to Fisk University.
+Baldridge frequently worked for Opportunity, a journal of the Urban League, and he illustrated several books by African American authors.
+After his African adventure he convinced Samuel Insull to donate hundreds of his sketches to Fisk University.
 Upon their acquisition, Charles S. Johnson, a prominent sociologist who was later to become president of Fisk, said, "The Baldridge Collection represents the best representation available of African Life."
 Having seen the world and its people at close hand, Baldridge was intense in his refusal to work with any author who portrayed another race as inferior or foolish.

 More journeys followed to Asia and the Middle East, with other fine books growing out of them.
 Long periods spent in China and Japan brought him in contact with leading Asian artists.
 In 1921 he published A Chinese album, monotypes by Cyrus Leroy Baldridge in the journal Asia and later Baldridge and Singer together wrote A Turn to the East.

 The Baldridge style was considerably changed by his exposure to the spare lines of Asian, especially Japanese, art.
 For a short time in the 1920s he worked with Watanabe Shozaburo in Tokyo and the 1930s he used what he had learned to producing a number of fine woodblock prints, etchings and drypoints.
 This work in pure art, as contrasted with his work as an illustrator, was widely admired, and in 1935, he was given the annual award of the Prairie Printmakers of Chicago and at about the same time his etchings were exhibited in the Smithsonian.